wandb/docs/docs/guides/hosting/iam/manage-organization.md

 ### Match members to a team organization during sign up

 Allow new users within your organization discover Teams within your organization when they sign-up.
 New users must have a verified email domain that matches your organization's verified email domain.
-Verified new users will see a list of verified teams that belong to an organization when they sign up for a W&B account.
+Verified new users can view a list of verified teams that belong to an organization when they sign up for a W&B account.

 An organization administrator must enable domain claiming.
 To enable domain capture, see the steps described in [Domain capture](#domain-capture).